jzwick-jama/python-jama-api-core/README.md

 1. Copy .env.example as .env and fill out the variables.
 No quotes are needed.
 2. Run the following commands

+Install the virtual env manager if you don't have it:

 python3 -m pip install virtualenv

-# if you don't have it already
+Setup:

 python3 -m virtualenv .venv